 - Eases back and joint pain

 - Warms your muscles up and gets them ready for activity

 - It helps ease stress and you get better sleep

-- Stretching is active in itself!
+- Is active in itself!

-The list of reasons to stretch go on.
+The list of reasons to stretch goes on.
 When you wake up try to do five minutes of light stretching before you start the day.
 Connect with your body and roll out the tightness.
 Make sure to concentrate on your breathing and letting your mind disengage from your life stressors.

-Stretching everyday will help foster a healthy lifestyle which is crucial to maintaining a healthy looking appearance.
+Stretching every day will help foster a healthy lifestyle which is crucial to maintaining a healthy-looking appearance.
 Stretching and exercise help to decrease the risk of cancer and promote a healthy physique.